 Worried that creative studies won’t lead to tangible employment after graduation?
 SCAD aims to put those concerns to rest, with a focus on career preparation underpinning every aspect of its courses.
 As many as 99 percent of Spring 2017 SCAD alumni gained employment or were pursuing further education (or both!) within 10 months of graduation.

-The school maintains a number of collaborations with multinational companies and organisations, from Apple, Ogilvy & Mather and Saint Laurent Paris to MTR, Procter & Gamble and The Ritz-Carlton.
+The university maintains a number of collaborations with multinational companies and organisations, from Apple, Ogilvy & Mather and Saint Laurent Paris to MTR, Procter & Gamble and The Ritz-Carlton.
 These relationships allow students the chance to work in real-world environments – leading to some extraordinary portfolios and job opportunities.
 Students at SCAD also participate in events such as Art Central Hong Kong and Siggraph Asia.
 The university presents its own signature events too, including the SCAD Hong Kong Fashion Showcase.

 The rigour of its academic approach has earned SCAD a number of accolades.
 The university’s motion media design programme, for example, was named number one globally in 2017 for the second year in a row by The Rookies, an international competition known as the “Oscars for creative minds”.
 SCAD’s undergraduate and graduate interior design programmes have also been ranked number one for 2018 by DesignIntelligence, which honours university design programs that prepare students for professional success.
 Over the past seven years, the university’s undergraduate and graduate interior design programmes have received a first-place ranking five times.